Class Setup

 corresponding maximum values described above are exceeded.

-ACDP throws a MaximumException
+ACDP throws a MaximumException if the maximum

 values determined by these parameters are to be exceeded.